benathi/CNN-image-time-series/README.md

-Plankton Classification Using CNN

-+ Human Activity Recognition (UCI dataset) with CNN
+Plankton Classification and Human Activity Recognition (UCI dataset) with CNN